brnhynh/make-placeholder/README.md

 # make-placeholder

-**make-placeholder** is a command-line tool designed for generating placeholders offline for your projects.
+**make-placeholder** is a command-line tool designed for generating placeholders for your projects.

 ## Getting Started